Birr0/lsst_query/README.md

 2) Add your API token in a .env file in the lsst_query folder.
 Make sure when creating the key you tick all your necessary permissions.

-3) Example usage of some of the query helper function
+3) Example usage of the query helper function:
 ```python
 from db import query